England Football Online

 Their meeting in the tournament, in Naples, with England again in blue shorts, though now as part of their new Admiral kit, was a dead rubber as far as winning the competition went, and Admiral were unable to advertise their ware due to a ban on advertising logos on team strips.

-Back at Wembley in 1981, for some reason England felt the need to revert back to all white again, but for the next big occasion, the 1982 World Cup, the same need didn't arise and they wore the trusty old blue shorts.
+Back at Wembley in 1981, for some reason England felt the need to revert to all white again, but for the next big occasion, the 1982 World Cup, the same need didn't arise and they wore the trusty old blue shorts.
 This was Admiral's last appearance at a major tournament and the goalless draw in Madrid was a huge disappointment as it signalled England's exit from the tournament, their hosts having been eliminated three nights earlier.

 Gary Lineker's four-goal salvo in Madrid in 1987, whilst on Barcelona's books, was achieved in the all-white of Umbro, and Spain were still in the same colour combination that they'd had for every meeting since 1929.
 England's goalkeepers (Shilton and Woods) appeared in grey for the first time against Spain.